pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/vpngateway.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const vpnGateway = new azure_nextgen.network.latest.VpnGateway("vpnGateway", {
+const vpnGateway = new azure_nextgen.network.VpnGateway("vpnGateway", {
     bgpSettings: {
         asn: 65515,
         bgpPeeringAddresses: [